What to expect when you visit

 Fulham Palace’s garden is open to enjoy as usual.
 However, we’ve changed a few things to keep everyone safe.

-- If you have to queue to get in into the garden or access our outdoor toilets, you’ll be asked to keep your distance from the people in front.
+- If you have to queue to enter the museum or access our outdoor toilets please keep your distance from the people in front.

 - The vinery is closed at the moment as it is too small for visitors to maintain social distancing.